saramamatha19/FeedbackIQ/SETUP.md

 - Exports are CSV only.
 - Contradiction detection is a heuristic baseline (same theme + opposite sentiment), not LLM-confirmed.
-- Admin panel is read-only (stats + user list), no user management actions.
+- Admin panel covers usage stats, user approval, and delete actions; role changes and deactivation are not yet built.